Pressed by left, Greece's Tsipras vows 'thus far and no further'

 "I know well the framework of the deal we signed at the euro zone summit on July 12," Tsipras told Sto Kokkino radio.
 "We will implement these commitments, irrespective of whether we agree with it or not.
 Nothing beyond that."

-With Greece close to the financial abyss last month, the government closed the banks for three weeks and Tsipras was forced to make the major concessions on reform and austerity to open negotiations on a third bailout of up to 86 billion euros (£60.7 billion).
+With Greece close to the financial abyss last month, the government closed the banks for three weeks and Tsipras was forced to make the major concessions on reform and austerity to open negotiations on a third bailout of up to 86 billion euros.

 In a setback for government efforts to restore more economic normality, the Athens stock exchange will stay closed probably until the end of a fifth week because banks need to adapt IT systems to enforce limits on trading by Greeks.